 RETIRED MEMBERS

-This category is for former members of SANIRE or SANGORM who have retired from rock engineering or associated careers but wish to maintain links with the industry.
+This category is for former members of SANIRE or SANGORM who have retired from Rock Engineering or associated careers but wish to maintain links with the industry.

 CONCLUSIONS